datanav/docs/technical/powerofficego-tripletex.rst

      - firstName
      - "string"
    * - IsArchived
-     - department.id (Dependant on having wd:Q29415466 in  )
+     - department.id (Dependant on having wd:Q29415466 in  Dependant on having wd:Q29415466 in  )
      - N/A
    * - LastName
      - lastName